- TBA Special Topics – Intro Programming for Robotics with LEGO EV3

-TBA Special Topics: Intro Programming for Robotics with LEGO EV3
+TBA Special Topics – Programming for Robotics with LEGO EV3

-- TBA Special Topics: Design and Construction of LEGO EV3 Competition Idea and Settings
+- TBA Special Topics – Design and Construction of LEGO EV3 Competitions Idea and Settings

 - TBA International Service Learning – Korea: Teaching Speakers of Other Language

-- TBA Special Topics: Teaching Speakers of Other Languages
+- TBA International Service Learning – Korea: Evaluation of Teaching Speakers of Other Language

 Each student will choose one course offered by Professor Hyun and one course offered by TBA.

-- Professor Sinjae Hun, Associate Professor, Department of Biomedical Engineering
+Professor Sinjae Hyun, Professor, Department of Biomedical Engineering

 This project is focused on teaching 1st through 12th grade students at Drim School, located 60 miles south of Seoul, South Korea.
 Drim School is the first special education foundation North Korean refugees and their children.
 It was established in 2003 and offers elementary to high school curriculum.
 More than 200 students have been enrolled since 2003 with around 65 high school graduates and 46 graduates who then went on to college or university.
 Drim School has about 40 students and 7-10 teachers and staff members.